Introduction

 Air Valve Holder (Air Adapter)

 The Ford Ranger 2.8 & 4.0 OHV engines have a 14mm spark plug hole.
-There are fitting that will screw in to the spark plug hole to allow you to hook an air compressor hose up to the cylinder.
-The compressed air will hold the valves closed so that they don’t fall in to the engine when you remove the valve spring.
-You can either buy an Air Adapter and attach a compressor hose to it, or buy an Air Adapter With A Hose and air compressor fitting already attached.
+There are fitting that will screw into the spark plug hole to allow you to hook an air compressor hose up to the cylinder.
+The compressed air will hold the valves closed so that they don’t fall into the engine when you remove the valve spring.
+You can either buy an Air Adapter and attach a compressor hose to it or buy an air adapter with a hose and air compressor fitting already attached.

 Valve Spring Compressor